ssmythe/learn_mandarin_chinese/README.md

 - Deep Study the Vocabulary (2 to 10 hours)
 - Translate the Dialog (5 to 30 minutes)
 - Deep Study the Grammar (2 to 6 hours)
-- Go through the Exercises (30 minutes to 2 hours)
 - Go through the Workbook (2 to 10 hours)

 #### Time estimates

-- A single dialog section can take anywhere from an estimated 8 to 32 hours.
+- A single dialog section can take anywhere from an estimated 7 to 30 hours.
-- A whole lesson (two dialog sections) can take anywhere from an estimated 16 to 64 hours.
+- A whole lesson (two dialog sections) can take anywhere from an estimated 14 to 60 hours.
-- The whole level one series of books (10 lessons) can take anywhere from 160 to 640 hours.
+- The whole level one series of books (10 lessons) can take anywhere from 140 to 600 hours.
 - Plan on one level series of books per year.

 You are likely going to be faster than me.
 If you are, great job!
 If not, no worries.
 Join the slow and steady club.